TimothyYunPan/TimothyYunPan/README.md

 ### Welcome to Timothy's github 👋

-I am really into learning, reading, coding, sharing, and challenging myself.
+I am Timothy who's really into learning, reading, coding, sharing, and challenging myself.

 Most importantly, I love smiling and bringing happiness.
 Life is hard, but we can't wait until life isn't hard anymore before we decide to be happy.